md-arif-shaikh/md-arif-shaikh.github.io/_posts/2022-02-14-early-warning-distance-inclination.md

 ---
-title: "New paper on arXiv!
-Improved early-warning estimates of luminosity distance and orbital inclination of compact binary mergers using higher modes of gravitational radiation"
+title: "New paper on arXiv on early-warning estimates of luminosity distance and orbital inclination for gw events"
 date: 2022-02-14
 tags: [Early-Warning, Gravitational-Wave, Population Study]
 excerpt: "GW Early Warning"